ThuraAung1601/human-detection-hog/README.md

     Block overlapping
     Normalization parameters

-According to (Source : https://lear.inrialpes.fr/people/triggs/pubs/Dalal-cvpr05.pdf) the recommended values for the HOG parameters are:
+According to the [Source](https://lear.inrialpes.fr/people/triggs/pubs/Dalal-cvpr05.pdf) the recommended values for the HOG parameters are:

     1D centered derivative mask [-1, 0, +1]
     Detection window size is 64x128